ltzone/2020Fall/EI339/Notes/1211_naiveby.md

 置信度

 - The confidence of a probabilistic classifier:
-  - Posterior probability of the top label
+  - Posterior probability of the top label (最大后验概率)
   - Represents how sure the classifier is of the classification
   - Any probabilistic model will have confidences
   - No guarantee confidence is correct